Photo courtesy of Marfil Graganza Aquino via Pexels

 As much as you love the comfort of staying home, you also need to go out.
 Whether it’s going to your office, school or favorite mall, you would have to leave your place and brave the commute.
 You then have the added stress of finding a ride.

 Too much effort and time put into traveling to and from your home can take a toll on you.
-Living in a place where you have more access to public transportation can ease your worries.
+Getting a condo in Quezon City gives you more access to public transportation that can ease your worries.
 One of your best options is the new development of DMCI Homes — The Crestmont, located along Panay Avenue in South Triangle, Quezon City.

 Aside from the allure of this resort-style community, the neighborhood also offers a wide array of public transportation.
 These are the possibilities that are made available to you: